NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
-  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER2 = SEER * 0.95 (assumed to be a split system).
+  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, SEER2 = SEER * 0.95 if EquipmentType is "split system".
-         If not a split system, provide SEER2 using the appropriate conversion factor.
   .. [#] In addition, EER2 must be <= SEER2; EER must be < SEER.
-  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C, where EER2 = EER * 0.95 (assumed to be a split system).
+  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, EER2 = EER * 0.95 if EquipmentType is "split system".
-         If not a split system, provide EER2 using the appropriate conversion factor.
-  .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF2 = HSPF * 0.85 (assumed to be a split system).
+  .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, HSPF2 = HSPF * 0.85 if EquipmentType is "split system".
-         If not a split system, provide HSPF2 using the appropriate conversion factor.
   .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).
   .. [#] If FanMotorType is not provided, defaults to "PSC" if CompressorType is "single stage", else "BPM".
   .. [#] If HeatingDesignAirflowCFM not provided, defaults to cfm/ton based on CoolingDesignAirflowCFM if provided, else 360 cfm/ton.